How to Choose A Payment Processor

 1. Security/Fraud Protection

 40% of all financial fraud is related to credit cards.
 With enhanced payment technology, businesses can now accept payments from any location.
-However, this privilege can also come with serious liabilities.
+However, this privilege carries serious liabilities.
 To help protect sensitive credit card information, choose a payment processor that implements tokenization.

-Tokenization is a process that takes credit card information and replaces it with a unique token.
+Tokenization takes credit card information and replaces it with a unique token.
 This token acts as a key for all future transactions and is only decipherable with the proper payment card tokenization system.
-Hackers cannot access your credit card data without this key, and even if they did, the information would be indecipherable.
+Hackers cannot access your credit card data without this key.
+Even if they did, they would find the information useless.

 2. Integrated Payments

 Make sure the payment processor is compatible with your current software.
-Having the ability to integrate payments with your accounting, CRM or ERP software can help reduce operating costs, processing time and human errors.
-Integrated payments can automate your acceptance process and provide you with more time to focus on customers and other areas of business.
+Having the ability to integrate payments with your accounting, CRM or ERP software can help reduce operating costs, processing time, and human errors.
+Integrated payments can automate your acceptance process and provide you with more time to focus on building relationships with customers and enhancing other areas of business.

 3. PCI Compliance

-In order to accept payments, businesses must by PCI-compliant, which ensures that credit card information is processed and stored in a secure environment.
-Merchants must complete a Self-Assessment Questionnaire in order to become PCI-compliant.
-A payment processor that is PCI-complaint will help safeguard credit card data and make sure business information is guarded at the highest security levels possible.
+In order to accept payments, businesses must maintain PCI compliance, which ensures the secure processing and storage of credit card information.
+In order to become PCI compliant, merchants must complete a Self-Assessment Questionnaire.
+A PCI compliant payment processor will help safeguard credit card data and make sure business information is guarded at the highest security levels possible.

 4. Customer Service

-Customer relationships are the heart of a successful business.
+Customer relationships lie at the heart of a successful business.
 In fact, 75% of customers believe it takes too long to reach a live agent.
 Look for a processor that offers 24/7, in-house customer support specialists.
-An exceptional payment processor can help simplify your current payment acceptance procedure and allow for more time to manage important business affairs.
+Reliable, easily reachable support will keep your payment systems running smoothly and allow for more time to manage important business affairs.

 5. Rates and Fees

 Be wary of hidden fees.
 Many payment processors will charge higher rates based on the type of cards you accept.
 To avoid financial surprises, find a processor that charges a flat rate.
 In addition, avoid payment processors that try to lock you into a contract.
-When doing business with a payment processor, there should be no secrets.
+When doing business with a payment processor, you should not feel deceived or kept in the dark.
 A good payment processor will tell you exactly what you need to pay without adding any hidden charges.

 6. Payment Gateway

-A payment gateway authorizes credit card transactions for your business, and can reduce processing costs, save time and increase efficiency, as well as allow your business to accept payments online.
-Choose a processor with a feature rich payment gateway that is compatible with your ERP or accounting software and allows for unlimited transaction history, customizable reports and secure data tokenization.
+A payment gateway authorizes credit card transactions for your business, and can reduce processing costs, save time and increase efficiency, and allow your business to accept payments online.
+Choose a processor with a feature-rich payment gateway that integrates with your ERP or accounting software and allows for unlimited transaction history, custom reports, and secure data tokenization.